AndreiSarandan/LSEG-Coding-Challenge/README.txt

 	-> configure API endpoints for HTTP requests in main.py -> chat bot logic (parsing the .json file) implemented in backend.py

+Additionally I added a reset button.
+This helps user restart the conversation at any point in time.
+It is especially useful if some uncaught errors interrupt the normal behavior of the chat bot.

 Start application:
 1. Install dependencies listed in requirements.txt: -> pip install -r requirements.txt